uniquelyparticular/serverless-oauth/README.md

 Click the `Create app` button to create your App Credentials and find your `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET`.

+Configure App setup to making app a sales channel

+From your app's overview screen, click `App setup`
+In the Sales channel section, click `Turn app into sales channel` Click `Turn app into sales channel again` to confirm that you want to convert your app into a sales channel Click `Save`

 ## 📦 Package

 Run the following command to build the app